Our actions in Cambodia

 - A monthly allowance to cover food and other expenses

-Since 2005, 1,169 young people graduated from Passerelles numériques Cambodia and joined the alumni association.
+Since 2005, 1,389 young people graduated from Passerelles numériques Cambodia and over 640 of them are active members of the alumni association.

 Founded in 2008, PNC Alumni Association organises many activities such as professional workshops, an annual football contest, party, charity trip, etc. They support financially some of PNC’s activities such as the Graduation Ceremony.